 How individually tailored is the support?

-I offer a programme template which covers four key elements that tend to need addressing: food, your body, work and play, and you and other people.
-But I also adapt all the provision to your specific circumstances, especially your stage of recovery or post-recovery.
+My coaching methods are fundamentally inductive: their essence is careful identification of what the problem really is for you, and what a successful solution would look like, and use the combination as a starting point for working out how to get you from here to there.
 To do this effectively, I will ask you questions during an initial consultation, and ask you to complete a reflective task on illness and recovery before we begin our work together.
-We can also decide together on the most suitable type and amount of contact at different phases in the process.
-Coaching includes regular prompts to reflect on your progress and give feedback to me on how I’m supporting you.
-When you finish your work with me, we will conclude with a constructive assessment of what you’ve achieved, and what you will now be protecting and building on in the months and years to come.
+From then on, our coaching sessions will involved detailed conversations analysing the textures of your life and pinpointing precisely which interventions might stand the best chance of making real and sustainable change.
+We will also decide together on the most suitable type and amount of contact at different phases in the process.
+I draw no hard lines between your problems with eating and the rest of your life, and I adapt all the support I offer to your specific circumstances, especially your stage of recovery or post-recovery.
+Coaching also includes regular prompts to reflect on your progress and give feedback to me on how I’m supporting you.
+Finally, when you finish your work with me, we will conclude with a constructive assessment of what you’ve achieved, and a roadmap for how you’ll be protecting and building on your progress in the months and years to come.

 How do we get started?

 If you’re interested in coaching, get in touch via the contact form or by email and we can set a time for an initial 30-minute video chat consultation (free of charge).
 You should ask any questions you have that aren’t addressed in this document either during our call or by email before you commit to working with me.
 At this point, if you have medical or other professional support, I also recommend that you inform your doctor/physician/therapist/counsellor that you are considering coaching.
 You may find it helpful to show them this document as well as the page ‘Recovery coaching: For professionals’.
 This will allow us to address any potential concerns or conflicts of interest before problems arise.